Sèvres: Municipal government

 Sèvres has implemented a Communal Youth Council, so as to involve young people in the life of the commune.

 List of mayors

-Since 1971, five mayors have succeeded in Sèvres:
+Since 1971, five mayors have held office in Sèvres:

 Judicial and administrative authorities

 Sèvres is within the jurisdiction of the Tribunal d'instance as well as in that of the police court in Boulogne-Billancourt.

 Environmental policy

 The municipality wishes to enhance its environmental richness (forests, banks of the Seine, built heritage, topography, etc.) which is an asset in terms of image for the city and quality of life for its inhabitants: "It should preserve those elements which are the links of a string of parks and gardens which are also involved in large landscape continuity, of opportunities for walks and tours at an intercommunal level".